Mean field games with common noise and degenerate idiosyncratic noise: The MFG system

 \section{The MFG system}

 We now consider the MFG system \eqref{e.MFGstoch}.
-As discussed in the introduction, this is done by studying the transformed system \be \left\{ \right. \ee We begin by proving a general existence result, Theorem \ref{T.ExistenceMFG}, under the assumption that $\widetilde a$, $\widetilde G$, and $\widetilde H$ satisfy the same conditions as in Section \ref{sec.HJ}, uniformly in the $m$-variable and Lipschitz continuous with respect to the Wasserstein distance.
+As discussed in the introduction, this is done by studying the transformed system

+We begin by proving a general existence result, Theorem \ref{T.ExistenceMFG}, under the assumption that $\widetilde a$, $\widetilde G$, and $\widetilde H$ satisfy the same conditions as in Section \ref{sec.HJ}, uniformly in the $m$-variable and Lipschitz continuous with respect to the Wasserstein distance.
 Uniqueness of probabilistically strong solutions is then established under an additional monotonicity condition in Theorem \ref{T:MFGuniqueness}.